vbranco91/ActuarialPortfolioSimulator/README.md

 # Pipelines
 ## Assumptions (PremParam & SinisParam)
-- **PremParam (Premium Parameters)**:
++ **PremParam (Premium Parameters)**:
--     Cleans and imports premium and quotation data.
+    + Cleans and imports premium and quotation data.
--     Establishes baselines for endorsements and cancellations using weighted averages (75% short-term, 25% long-term).
+    + Establishes baselines for endorsements and cancellations using weighted averages (75% short-term, 25% long-term.
--     Models lags (delays) in endorsements/cancellations to capture timing effects.
+    + Models lags (delays) in endorsements/cancellations to capture timing effects.
--     Calculates conversion rates, average sum insured, and emission rates.
+    + Calculates conversion rates, average sum insured, and emission rates.
--     Defines retention/renewal ratios to project future portfolio behavior.
+    + Defines retention/renewal ratios to project future portfolio behavior.

-- **SinisParam (Claims Parameters)**:
++ **SinisParam (Claims Parameters)**:
--     Builds a complete exposure grid to avoid missing data.
+    + Builds a complete exposure grid to avoid missing data.
--     Applies pro-rata exposure factors to premiums, endorsements, and cancellations.
+    + Applies pro-rata exposure factors to premiums, endorsements, and cancellations.
--     Calculates earned premium and exposure adjusted for time at risk.
+    + Calculates earned premium and exposure adjusted for time at risk.
--     Develops frequency and severity baselines using credibility weighting (70% recent, 30% historical).
+    + Develops frequency and severity baselines using credibility weighting (70% recent, 30% historical).
--     Models salvage and recovery timing and percentages.
+    + Models salvage and recovery timing and percentages.
--     Applies regression (linear and polynomial) to identify trends in frequency/severity.
+    + Applies regression (linear and polynomial) to identify trends in frequency/severity.
--     Introduces “Trended” adjustments to normalize historical costs to current levels.
+    + Introduces “Trended” adjustments to normalize historical costs to current levels.
--     Produces robust baselines for frequency, severity, and recovery.
+    + Produces robust baselines for frequency, severity, and recovery.

 ## Projections